rcazzara/seldovia/_people/Giles_Helen_Laisure.md

 room, where no one ever ate a meal, were separated by a large arched doorway.
-In the dining room, there was a long, antique, mirrored buffet, a very old round claw-footed oak table, and a four drawer file cabinet, all of which were stacked high with papers, receipts, bills, IOU’s and various other articles we were forbidden to touch.
+In the dining room, there was a long, antique, mirrored buffet, a very old round claw-footed oak table, and a four drawer file cabinet, all of which were stacked high with papers, receipts, bills, IOUâ€™s and various other articles we were forbidden to touch.

 From the dining room you stepped down a step into a long, narrow kitchen